-Full Disclosure: Maggie’s Farm sponsored this post but all thoughts and words are my own.
+Full Disclosure: Maggie’s Farm sponsored this post about how gardening has helped my mom with her grief.
+All thoughts and words are my own.
 Thank you for supporting the brands that support Girl Eats World.

 This last winter was the hardest winter of my life.
 My dad fell ill in October and died in January.
 From October to January, I felt like I was sprinting through my life and falling short in every way.
 Then when dad died, my family and I continued to be in panicked/survival mode as we dealt with the bills and admin stuff on top of our grief.
 It was a blessing and a curse that I am self-employed because I think any conventional job might have let me go.
 The curse is that if I don’t work, I don’t earn.
 There are no personal days available for when your life falls apart when you’re self-employed.